Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/README.md

 This directory contains the following `csv` files which are produced in the notebook.
 In each case for both the whole of Devon and for each MSOA individually:
 * weekly_cases_*.csv
-  * This contains the weekly test result data after shifting and multiplying
+  * This is the weekly test result data after shifting and multiplying
+  * This data is used in the distance function for evaluating the model performance during ABC
 * daily_cases_*.csv
-  * This contains the shifted, multiplied data, interpolated to daily values and smoothed
+  * This is the shifted, multiplied data, interpolated to daily values and smoothed
+  * daily_cases_devon.csv is used for seeding the model
 * weekly_cases_*_aggregated_from_daily.csv
-  * This contains data resulting from reaggregating the daily data from the stage above to weekly values (i.e. the shifted, multiplied and then interpolated to daily values and smoothed).
+  * This is data resulting from reaggregating the daily data from the stage above to weekly values (i.e. the shifted, multiplied, interpolated to daily,  smoothed data).
+This data is slightly different to the original shifted, multiplied weekly data.
+  * This data is not currently used for anything

 ### Previous methods
 Two methods were previously applied to generate the observations data.